 We are offering secure online screening of submitted films through FilmFreeway.com and we strongly encourage you to take advantage of this fine service.
 Submission fees vary by deadline so make sure to upload your film prior to a particular deadline to qualify for that fee level.
 In no case will your film be considered if you upload it after the final deadline of the Extended Window.

-If you opt to send us a DVD or BluRay copy of your entry, your film must be postmarked by the final deadline of the Extended Window for it to be considered for acceptance into the Festival.
-If you are submitting with a secured online screener, you do not have to mail us a DVD/BluRay unless later requested by the Festival.
+We do not recommend that you submit a physical copy of your film but, If you do opt to send us a DVD or BluRay copy of your entry, it must be postmarked by the final deadline of the Extended Window for it to be considered for acceptance into the Festival.
+If you are submitting with a secure online screener, you do not have to mail us a DVD/BluRay unless later requested by the Festival.

-If you choose to submit a DVD/BluRay, the material must be labeled with:
+If you choose to submit a physical DVD/BluRay, the material must be labeled with:

 Contact information clearly displayed on the face of the DVD.